What is the Information Ratio Formula?

 The formula for the calculation of information ratio can be obtained by using the following steps:

-Step 1: Firstly, gather the daily return of a particular investment portfolio over the course of a significant period of time, which may be monthly, annually etc. The return is computed based on the net asset value of the portfolio at the beginning of the period and at the end of the period.
-Then the average of all the daily returns is determined which is denoted as Rp.
+- Firstly, gather the daily return of a particular investment portfolio over the course of a significant period of time, which may be monthly, annually, etc. The return is computed based on the net asset value of the portfolio at the beginning of the period and at the end of the period.
+Then the average of all the daily returns is determined, which is denoted as Rp.

-Step 2: Now, determine the daily return of the benchmark index is gathered to compute the benchmark rate of return which is denoted by Rb.
-S&P 500 is an example of such a benchmark index.
+- Now, determine the daily return of the benchmark index is gathered to compute the benchmark rate of return, which is denoted by Rb.
+Su0026P 500 is an example of such a benchmark index.

-Step 3: Now, the excess rate of return of the investment portfolio is calculated by deducting the benchmark rate of return (step 2) from the rate of return of the investment portfolio (step 1) as shown below.
+- Now, the excess rate of return of the investment portfolio is calculated by deducting the benchmark rate of return (step 2) from the rate of return of the investment portfolio (step 1), as shown below.

-Excess rate of return = Rp – Rb
+Excess rate of return = Rp u2013 Rb

-Step 6: Further, this ratio can be annualized by multiplying the above ratio by the square root of 252 as shown above.
+- Further, this ratio can be annualized by multiplying the above ratio by the square root of 252, as shown above.

 Examples of Information Ratio Formula (with Excel Template)